rotationalio/ensign/docs/content/getting-started/_index.md

 ```

 Next, we need some data!
 Generally this is the place where you'd connect to your live data source (a database, Twitter feed, weather data, etc).
-But to keep things simple, we'll just create a single event, which starts with a dictionary.
+But to keep things simple, we'll just create a single event, which starts with a map.

 ```golang
 data := make(map[string]string)